-If you book by the end of April, the hotel’s website offers a package that includes valet parking and $50 credit in Baptiste & Bottle, one of three restaurants in the Conrad.
-(You also can book on the usual hotel booking sites such as Travelocity or Hotels.com.)
+If you book through the Hilton Conrad site, there are frequent package deals.
+When I was there a package that included valet parking and $50 credit in Baptiste & Bottle, one of three restaurants in the Conrad.
+You also can book on the usual hotel booking sites such as Priceline.
 Free parking is a fabulous deal in a city where leaving your car for 24 hours can mean a $75 fee.
 The food credit will (almost) buy breakfast for two at that 20th floor eatery.
 Rack rates hover around $300 per night at this five-star property.

 For my first breakfast at Baptiste & Bottle I ordered what I thought was lox and cream cheese on a bagel — but turned out to be a whole lot more (pictured).
 I downshifted to oatmeal on my second and got a tasty fresh fruit garnish as well as maple syrup.
 Both breakfasts were magnificent and I enjoyed the view of Michigan Avenue while I lingered over coffee.

 (All photos by Susan McKee, who was a guest of the Conrad Chicago)